 Your Study Abroad Portal

-After returning home, log back in to your study abroad application on the OIE website.
+After returning home, log back in to your study abroad application on the IAI website.
 Here, you are now able to enter your information as an alumnus and write about your experience abroad.
-Your story may be published on OIE’s website!
+Your story may be published on IAI’s website!
 For more information on the alumni information, e-mail firstname.lastname@example.org.